 Most of his works are inspired by the turmoil of our times.
 He has used different techniques and materials to bring his ideas to life; silkscreen print-serigraph, fibre art design.
 He experiments with fabric, threads, stitch, paint, text, wax and unusual mixed media material.
 Since 1995, he's been working with tickets from public transport.

-THE OXFORD TEMMA
+OXFORD TEMMA

 You cannot see me, But you know I am there And sometimes you know that I know.